deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 1. Open the [Bluemix dashboard][bluemix_dashboard_url] in your browser.
 1. Open the IBM IoT for Automotive service.
-1. Select **Connections** tab at the left navigation bar.
+1. On the left navigation bar, click **Connections**.
-1. Click **Connect New**
+1. Click **Connect New**.
-1. Select *Secure Gateway* service and click *Create* to bind the service
+1. Select *Secure Gateway* service, and then click *Create* to bind the service.

-You can also bind the service to the app using command line interface.
+You can also bind the service to the app by using the command line interface, as follows:

   ```
   $ cf create-service SecureGateway securegatewayplan FleetSecureGateway